 If you know me, I am as stubborn as a mule and continued with my painful fingers to finish that closet because I wanted it done… and not in 3-months-from-now done.
 NOW.
 Just picture me managing a drill with one hand and my other hand wrapped up.
 I’m also so stubborn as to not go and get stitches, which I know I should have had done. ahem.

-Here’s the photo I sent to my mother in an email telling her to only open it if she could stand to look…
+Here’s the photo I sent in an email telling the recipient to only open it if they could stand to look…

 On to the painting… Yes, you can paint paneling, just make sure to wipe it down and prime with quality primer.
 If it’s been stained, you’ll need to use a stain-blocking primer.
 Since my closet was so dark, I wanted it white.
 I knew it would show me all the dirt that was there, but that’s fine by me…the better I can tell when to clean!
 And because the rest of the adjoining room was just painted white earlier that previous summer.